nyu-software-engineering/check-git-config/README.md

 # Check Git/GitHub Config

-This respository is intended to be used to check a contributor's `git`/GitHub username configuration to ensure that they match.
+This respository is intended to be used to check a contributor's `git` & GitHub username configuration to ensure that they match.
 Matching usernames are necessary for ensuring a given contributor's work is tracked correctly.

 ## Intended use